Twin Peaks: Episodes 10–22, new characters and storylines

 Cooper falls in love with a new arrival in town, Annie Blackburn.
 Earle captures the brain-damaged Leo for use as a henchman and abandons his chess game with Cooper.
 When Annie wins the Miss Twin Peaks contest, Earle kidnaps her and takes her to the entrance to the Black Lodge, whose power he seeks to use for himself.

 Through a series of clues Cooper discovers the entrance to the Black Lodge, which turns out to be the strange, red-curtained room from his dream.
-He is greeted by the Man From Another Place, the Giant, and Laura Palmer, who each give Cooper cryptic messages.
+He is greeted by the Dwarf, the Giant, and Laura Palmer, who each give Cooper cryptic messages.
 Searching for Annie and Earle, Cooper encounters doppelgängers of various people, including Maddy Ferguson and Leland Palmer.
 Cooper finds Earle, who demands Cooper's soul in exchange for Annie's life.
-Cooper agrees but BOB appears and takes Earle's soul for himself.
-BOB then turns to Cooper, who is chased through the lodge by a doppelgänger of himself.
+Cooper agrees but Bob appears and takes Earle's soul for himself.
+Bob then turns to Cooper, who is chased through the lodge by a doppelgänger of himself.

 Outside the lodge, Andrew Packard, Pete Martell and Audrey Horne are caught in an explosion at a bank vault, a trap laid by the dead Eckhardt.

 Cooper and Annie reappear in the woods, both injured.
 Annie is taken to the hospital but Cooper recovers in his room at the Great Northern Hotel.
-It becomes clear that the "Cooper" who emerged from the Lodge is in fact his doppelgänger, under BOB's control.
+It becomes clear that the "Cooper" who emerged from the Lodge is in fact his doppelgänger, under Bob's control.
 He smashes his head into a bathroom mirror and laughs maniacally.